Official websites use .mil

 Secure .mil websites use HTTPS

 The Eastwick study area is in southwest Philadelphia along the confluence of Darby and Cobbs Creeks, west of the Schuylkill River, and north of the Delaware River and Philadelphia International Airport.
 Eastwick is primarily composed of residential and commercial establishments while the adjacent area to the south and east is explicitly comprised of industrial and commercial establishments.
-Eastwick is experiencing increases in the frequency, duration, and intensity of riverine and marsh flooding during storm events including hurricanes and major nor'easters.
+Eastwick has experienced increases in the frequency, duration, and intensity of riverine and marsh flooding during storm events including hurricanes and major nor'easters.

 The authority for this project is Section 205 of the Flood Control Act of 1948 (Public Law 80-858), as amended.
 Under this authority, the U.S. Army Corps of Engineers is authorized to plan, design, and construct small flood risk management projects.
 Each project is limited to a Federal cost of not more than $10 million, including all project related costs for feasibility studies, planning, engineering, design, and construction.
 The feasibility study will evaluate an array of alternatives to reduce flood risk in the area.